Thursday, February 12, 2026

 I buy my chicken through a Food & Meat Co-op every few months.
 It comes in a 40 lb box and I generally find someone to split the order with.
 Once cooked, the original 20lbs becomes about 15 containers of 1lb each.

 This Chicken is amazing quality, always juicy and mostly trimmed.
-I just separate the breasts, remove the tendons, pound them flat so they will cook evenly (in a plastic bag to reduce the mess), sprinkle seasoning on them — Montreal Steak Seasoning, Tony's Creole are favorites — and cook on the air fryer setting in my oven (or regular bake setting works too).
+I just separate the breasts, remove the tendons, pound them flat so they will cook evenly (in a plastic bag to reduce the mess), sprinkle seasoning on them Montreal Steak Seasoning, Tony's Creole are favorites and cook on the air fryer setting in my oven (or regular bake setting works too).
 I use the internal temp thermometer and just watch the setting on my oven and stop when it reaches 165 Farenheit.
-This takes about 20 min at 400 setting for Air Fry.
+This takes about 20 min at 375 setting for Air Fry.
+You can just use a regular oven bake setting and check temp.
+It will probably take a little more than 20 min as the air fry is supposedly faster.

 Once cooked, remove 1 batch of chicken to another tray or platter and let it rest for 10-15 min before cutting so the juices will stay in with the meat.
 If you cut right away, all the juices will spill out.